(Spoiler: more isn’t always better… unless it’s the right kind)

 -

-Some fibres are fermentable, meaning they’re broken down by gut bacteria which is great for microbial diversity, but not always ideal if you’re prone to gas or IBS flare-ups.
+Some fibres are fermentable, meaning they’re broken down by gut bacteria which is great for microbial diversity, but not always ideal if you’re prone to gas

 3. Forgetting water, fibre’s essential sidekick